Time Protection

 Verifying time protection

-The ultimate aim is to be able to prove that our system provides complete time protection.
+We are working on proving that our system provides complete time protection.
 This will require formally specifying the hardware-software contract (at as abstract a level as possible), including formally defining partitionable vs flushable hardware resources.

 Specifically we are working on a operational specification of the required properties, so that time protection can be verified as a functional-correctness property without explicit reasoning about time.
 This approach will allow us to extend seL4's existing proofs of information flow security to also provide assurance about timing channels.